Exact Steps To Learn How to Sell Your House Without a REALTOR®

 “The neighborhood is located next to walking trails and a town dog park.
 Also, this home is in close proximity to grocery stores, local dining, and shopping destinations.
 Located just 10 minutes to major highways.”

-You can expand on these examples if you would like for your homes description.
+You can expand on these examples if you would like for the description of your home.

 Put these sections together and that’s it!
 You have a perfectly crafted description of your home!